Maryland / Montgomery County

 What is the weather like in Kensington, MD year-round?

-Kensington experiences four distinct seasons, with mild winters averaging lows of 28°F and warm summers reaching highs of 88°F. The area receives about 41 inches of rainfall annually and enjoys sunny days 58% of the year, making for a pleasant climate overall.
-Residents appreciate the comfortable weather that supports year-round outdoor activities.
+Kensington experiences four distinct seasons, with warm summers reaching highs of 88°F and cold winters dipping to 28°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 58% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter